danielathome19/AP-Computer-Science/Notes/Unit_06.md

 ```
 Note the usage of `.length` to find the size of the array, and the `[index]` operator to assign and retrieve data from an array.

-There are numerous ways to approaching looping through arrays, either to **populate** or "fill" the list, or to print one or multiple arrays (of the **same size**) at once.
+There are numerous ways to approach looping through arrays, either to **populate** or "fill" the list or to print one or multiple arrays (of the **same size**) at once.
 For example:
 ```java
 // Make two arrays that store all numbers [1-5] int[] list1 = {1, 2, 3, 4, 5};